 fashioned, small town festival.
 Every Monday and Thursday evening from June 10 through July 29, local

 musicians entertain audiences with an outdoor concert.
-The Wayne County Creative Arts Council schedules a diverse lineup of entertainers incorporating long-time festival favorites such as The Irish Balladeers and The Pharm as well as newcomers Ekat and Friends.
-Northeast Barbershoppers kick off the 16-concert series on June 10.
-Also scheduled to perform are The Barn Cats (June 17), Wayne Choralaires (June 24), Stanky and the Cadets (July 18) and Old Time Fiddlers (July 25).
-Monday, July 1 is a special Independence Day Celebration that will feature the Doug Smith Band and the Crystal Band.
+The Wayne County Creative Arts Council schedules a diverse lineup of entertainers incorporating long-time festival favorites such as The Irish Balladeers and The Pharm as well as newcomers The Farm Hands, direct from Nashville.
+Lighten Up kicks off the concert series on June 17.
+Also scheduled to perform are The Barn Cats (June 21), Little Big Band (June 24), The Luongo Brothers (June 28) and The Pharm (July 8).
+Friday, July 2 is a special Independence Day Celebration that will feature the Doug Smith Band .
 The celebration culminates with a fireworks display sponsored by the Greater Honesdale Partnership.
-All of the concerts at the 52nd Summer Festival of Parks are free of charge.
+The final week of concerts brings Clarence Spady (July 26) and The Old Time Fiddlers (July 29).
+All of the concerts at the 53rd Summer Festival of Parks are free of charge.
 Visitors should bring chairs or blankets and may even enjoy a picnic.
 Vendors set up around the park offering food and activities for children.

-Live music on The Deck at The Dock at Wallenpaupack keeps the summer celebration going into Sunday night.
-A rotating lineup of local bands perform at the restaurant at Silver Birches Resort every Sunday during summer.
+Live music on The Deck at The Dock at Wallenpaupack keeps the summer celebration going.
+A rotating lineup of local bands perform at the restaurant at Silver Birches Resort every Saturday and Sunday during summer.
 Visitors can enjoy a leisurely late lunch, dinner or drinks overlooking Lake Wallenpaupack while listening to the talented performers.
 Bands perform from 3-6 p.m.
-Gone Crazy starts off the season on May 26.
+Jonny D starts off the season on May 29.
 The lineup continues with local favorites such as Eric Rudy, Kevin Campion and Rare Form.

 Mark Your Calendar for These Pocono Music Festivals